 - At the end of the asset's life, the company has no asset on its books and no lease debt.

 - The cost of the asset is recognized as it is use; either as depreciation, or as lease payments.

-Conclusion - Depreciation is a valid measure of the economic cost of a long-life asset.
-It involves estimation and an arbitrary allocation over time, but is still far better than 'expensing' an arbitrary portion of the cash flows at the time of purchase.
+Conclusion - Depreciation is a valid and necessary measure of the economic cost of a long-life asset.
+It is allocated over a standardized time-span, but is free from management manipulation and far better than any analyst's number.

 Free Cash Flow (FCF) Allows For Maintenance CapX ...
 FALSE